A Generalized Expression for the Gradient of Mutual Information with the Application in Multiple Access Channels: Introduction

 \section{Introduction}

 The fundamental relationships between information theory and estimation theory attract the attentions of many researchers in recent years~\cite{I-MMSE,vector,Palomar,guo2013interplay,Levy,venkat2015relations,Ghanem,EI-MMSE}.
-One of the major successful results in this regard is the describing the relations between mutual information and Minimum Mean Square Error (MMSE), i.e. I-MMSE, which gives a new insight into the above theories~\cite{optimum,generalized,weighted,mmse2009,mimo,Transmitter}.
-In all the above studies the derivative of information measures such as entropy and mutual information are considered.
+One of the major successful results in this area is the I-MMSE formula, which gives a new insight into the above theories~\cite{optimum,generalized,weighted,mmse2009,mimo,Transmitter}.

+The relation between the information and estimation theories was considered for the first time by Stam, where the derivative of the differential entropy was related to the Fisher information~\cite{Stam}.
+A connection between causal estimation error and input-output MI of a continuous-time additive white Gaussian noise channel, established by Duncan in~\cite{Duncan}.
+Kadota $et$ $al.$ in~\cite{Kadota} generalized the results reported by Duncan to the channels with feedback.